 - Any cracks are wider than about 5mm

 Cracks on walls that may be problematic usually originate around windows, doorways or the corners of buildings.
 Generally, smaller cracks in walls, that are hairline in nature, are harmless.
-The appearances of these such cracks are commonly due to seasonal expansions and the contraction of soils beneath the building that take place over time.
+The appearances of these cracks are commonly due to seasonal expansions and the contraction of soils beneath the building that takes place over time.
 Hairline cracks can be easily patched and re-painted, making it a relatively easy and inexpensive issue to rectify.

 Why do larger cracks appear in walls?